 ESMP is an AI-assisted screening engine with deterministic financial models and source-linked data.
 It is not a black-box LLM and not investment advice — it is a research tool that compresses weeks of desk-based screening into minutes, with every number traceable.

-Claude-class LLM plans the analysis, picks tools, and writes prose — never the numbers.
+A Claude (Anthropic) reasoning model plans the analysis, picks tools, and writes prose — never the numbers.

 numpy-financial calculates IRR / NPV / payback.
 War-risk and corruption scores use fixed formulas.